Chorus/Note-Documentation/docs/Overview.md

 ## Learners

-In Learners, you will see the learner list, which is created and maintained by the agency.
+In Learners, you will see the learner list, which is created and maintained by the organization.
 Select a learner to see the learner's care plan, profile, and sessions.

 <img src="/img/StudentList.png" width="400" />